-Although we may file new intellectual property to protect XEN496 and XEN007, these drug candidates are not currently covered by any patent and we may have to rely solely on orphan drug designation to gain market exclusivity for these drug candidates.
+Although we may file new intellectual property to protect XEN496 and XEN007, these product candidates are not currently covered by any patent and we may have to rely solely on orphan drug designation to gain market exclusivity for these product candidates.
 Currently, this designation provides market exclusivity in the U.S. and the EU for seven years and ten years, respectively, if a product is the first such product approved for such orphan indication.
 This market exclusivity does not, however, pertain to indications other than those for which the drug was specifically designated in the approval, nor does it prevent other types of drugs from receiving orphan designations or approvals in these same indications.
 Further, even after an orphan drug is approved, the FDA can subsequently approve a drug with similar chemical structure for the same condition if the FDA concludes that the new drug is clinically superior to the orphan product or a market shortage occurs.

 In the EU, orphan exclusivity may be reduced to six years if the drug no longer satisfies the original designation criteria or can be lost altogether if the marketing authorization holder consents to a second orphan drug application or cannot supply enough drug, or when a second applicant demonstrates its drug is "clinically superior" to the original orphan drug.
-XEN007, a drug we are evaluating for the potential treatment of HM or AHC, has received orphan drug designation from the FDA for each indication.
-We have also received orphan drug designation from the FDA for XEN496, a drug we are evaluating for the treatment of KCNQ2-EE.
-If we seek orphan drug designations for other indications or in other jurisdictions, we may fail to receive such orphan drug designations and, even if we succeed, such orphan drug designations may fail to result in or maintain orphan drug designation, nor rare pediatric disease, or RPD, designation gives the drug any advantage in the regulatory review or approval process.
+XEN007, a drug we are evaluating for the potential treatment of HM or AHC, has received orphan drug designation from the FDA for XEN496, a drug we are evaluating for the treatment of KCNQ2-DEE.
+If we seek orphan drug designations for other indications or in other jurisdictions, we may fail to receive such orphan drug designations and, even if we succeed, such orphan drug designations may fail to result in or maintain orphan drug exclusivity upon approval, which would harm our competitive position.
+Further, not all jurisdictions, such as Canada, have orphan drug designations.
+Neither orphan drug designation, nor rare pediatric disease, or RPD, designation gives the drug any advantage in the regulatory review or approval process.